 A late night is 9 pm.
 I've decided that AAT stands for Ancient and Tragic.
 Fortunately, Paul is great fun and we wind all the pensioners up by flirting outrageously and sharing a cabin (a welcome respite from the tent) at Broome.

 The plus side has been more fabulous beaches (Eighty Mile, which is actually 140 Mile), with turquoise seas.
 This is where the Great Sandy Desert approaches the Indian Ocean.
 Lovely at the coast, somewhat monotonous inland, trundling along the Great Northern Highway.
 And far too many mosquitoes.
 But then we reach more stunning gorge and waterfall scenery at Karijini National Park.
 The hues of the spinifex and gum trees contrasting with the red soil are glorious.
 Photos do not do it justice.
 You can just see my head in the waters of Fern Pool, near our camp site.
 My sunglass make a bid for freedom, whilst I take a free massage under the waterfall.

 Then marine delights.
-Ningaloo.
+Ningaloo and Coral Bay.
 Sadly it seems that no-one is interested in facilitating snorkelling or a visit to the fringing reef, so I will have to come back to see the whale sharks.
 But the sand dunes here make great nests to sunbathe topless and escape the rest of the tour in the bay.
 And we get the Shotover catamaran cruise round the bay.

 Driving south, Shell Beach, in the Francois Peron National Park is covered with shells for a 60 kilometre stretch, to a depth of 7–10 metres.
-More iron mines (around Geraldton), - riveting - boom-boom!, banana plantations, endless flat red desert, wonderful sunsets and beautiful weather.
+More iron mines (around Geraldton), banana plantations, gorgeous wildflowers, then more endless flat red desert, wonderful sunsets and beautiful weather.
 The last stop is the Pinnacles in Nambung National Park.
 Thousands of weathered limestone pillars.
 I've been very lucky.

 Now I’m in Perth, savouring civilisation and the city.